RickdeJager/CTF/ALLES2020/ALLESCraft/writeup.md

 ```

 ## The server files
 The provided server files allow us to examine the setup of the servers.
-The Proxy and Queue servers are also included, but all of the interesting stuff is in the SpongeForge settings.
+The proxy and queue servers are also included, but all of the interesting stuff is in the SpongeForge settings.

 ### Sponge Server Properties
 The `server.properties` file reveals that the server is running on port `31337`.
 It also shows that the server is running in offline mode, and will trust any upstream proxy to handle authentication.
 I'll go into more detail later, but in a nutshell; you should **never** be allowed to connect to Forge directly, since it doesn't perform any authentication.
 This is ensured by disallowing any remote connections directly to the Forge server.